 Monday, Sept 22 to Friday, Sept.
 26: Daytime narrow lanes with temporary striping and barriers at the entrance of the Gee Creek Rest Area for sewer line installation.

 I-5 Paving, both directions, between Northeast 39th Street and 99th Street

-Tuesday, Sept.
-2 to Friday, Sept.
-5: Daytime, intermittent, shoulder closures for roadside maintenance.
+Monday, Sept.
+22 to Friday, Sept.
+26: Daytime, shoulder closures for roadside maintenance, on I-5 northbound.